router-protocol/router-chain-docs/docs/message-transfer/evm-guides/understanding-functions/iReceive.md

 # `iReceive` Function

-The cross-chain request initiated from the source chain will deliver the payload to the destination contract address specified in the contractCalls parameter.
-On the destination contract, a function needs to be implemented to handle this payload:
+Once a cross-chain request is initiated from the source chain, the payload will be delivered to the contract address specified in the `contractCalls` parameter on the destination chain.
+To handle this payload, a function must be implemented on the destination contract:

 ```javascript
 function iReceive(